acavalla/kmt2d/README.md

 # kmt2d

 This is work I have done relating to my thesis project.
-It is almost entirely R-based, with a few shell scripts for concatenating maf files.
+It is almost entirely R-based, with a few shell scripts.

 The hypothesis is that KMT2D, the histone methyltransferase, has a role in DNA repair.
 To decipher whether this was the case, I took the following approach: